 - The company has developed a better solution.

-Unfortunately, the scenarios above are never going to be as clear-cut in your organization as they appear in those sentences.
-An alarm bell won’t ding on your computer the moment one of your products stops generating enough revenue.
-And even if you do determine conclusively it’s time to sunset your product, the end-of-life process is complicated.
-Sunsetting products or features requires a lot of strategic planning to avoid disruption within your organization.
+Unfortunately, the scenarios above will never be as clear-cut in your organization as they appear in those sentences.
+An alarm bell won’t ding on your computer when one of your products stops generating enough revenue.
+And even if you do determine conclusively, it’s time to sunset your product.
+The end-of-life process is complicated.
+Sunsetting products or features require a lot of strategic planning to avoid disruption within your organization.

 So, if you think it might be time to sunset one of your products or features, here’s a basic checklist to follow during the process.
 We’ve divided the end-of-life process up into three phases.

 - Phase 1: Deciding when to sunset a product

 - Phase 2: Getting buy-in on your decision to end-of-life a product